Get involved: send your pictures, video, news and views by texting WO to 80360, or email us

 What is the difference between a Category 1 and 3 Academy as part of EPPP changes?

-So while the Hornets may not have had their application for Category 1 approved, the club's announcement this week confirms the application will be withdrawn and perhaps offers some clues as to how the club might move forward.
+So while the Hornets may not have had their application for Category 1 approved, the club's announcement this week confirms the application will be withdrawn and perhaps offers some clues as to how the club plan to now move forward.

 The club's exact plans are still unclear and this decision does not force them to make changes but it does mean the minimum requirements demanded by the FA are significantly relaxed.